 "Where the groundwater cleanup level is based on a drinking water beneficial use, standard MTCA Method B cleanup levels shall be at least as stringent as concentrations established in accordance with the methods specified in WAC 173-340-730 for protecting surface water beneficial uses unless it can be demonstrated that the hazardous substances are not likely to reach surface water.
 This demonstration must be based on factors other than the implementation of a cleanup action at the site."

-Hence, the applicable groundwater cleanup level for dioxins/furans also is based on drinking water consumption.
+Hence, the applicable groundwater cleanup level for dioxins/furans throughout the Site is based on protection of human health via drinking water consumption.